Rijeka Gateway: History

 The new tender also included a concession for a period of 50 years, with the obligation of the concessionaire to build the second phase of the terminal within ten years at the latest.
 In addition to the construction of an additional 280 meters of shoreline, the concessionaire has the obligation to fully equip the terminal, from infrastructure such as water supply, drainage, electricity and telecommunications, through buildings and operating areas, to coastal container bridges and cranes and all other equipment needed for the terminal.
 That the terminal should be operational within about two and a half years from the signing of the concession agreement.
 This deadline coincides with the deadline for the completion of works on the access road D403, which is, by the way, an integral part of the project of the new container terminal and without which the Zagreb coast cannot obtain a use permit.

 On November 5, 2021, a concession agreement was signed for the Zagreb Deep Sea container terminal between Denis Vukorepa, director of the Port Authority of Rijeka, and representatives of the concessionaire, Morten Engelstoft, CEO of APM Terminals and Pavao Vujnovac, president of Energija Naturalis Group.
 The signing was attended by Prime Minister Andrej Plenković, Oleg Butković, Minister of the Sea, Transport and Infrastructure, the Mayor of Rijeka Marko Filipović, the Deputy Prefect of Primorje-Gorski Kotar County Vojko Braut, Danish Ambassador to Croatia Ole Henrik Frijs-Madsen and representatives of numerous companies and institutions.

-Rijeka Gateway started operations on September 10, 2025 with the mooring of the first commercial ship, Al Jasrah owned by Hapag-Lloyd, a shipping company member of the Gemini Cooperation together with Maersk Line.
+Rijeka Gateway started operations on September 10, 2025, with the mooring of the first commercial ship, Al Jasrah owned by Hapag-Lloyd, a shipping company member of the Gemini Cooperation together with Maersk Line.

 Technical characteristics

-The new facility will develop in two phases, with phase 1 operational since September of 2025 and second to be build within of ten years from the start of operation (Figures in brackets show phase 2):
+The new facility will develop in two phases, with phase 1 operational since September 2025 and second to be built within ten years from the start of operation (Figures in brackets show phase 2):